ahmadhabibi14/personal-web/content/about.md

 image: /cover/default.png
 ---

+**I am, Ahmad Rizky Nusantara Habibi**, from Lombok, Indonesia.
+Curious to many things to know how the world is working and very passionate in Computer Programming or Software Engineering.

+\
-**I am, Ahmad Rizky Nusantara Habibi**, a computer science student from Lombok, Indonesia.
-Curious to many things to know how the world is working.
-At first I made this blog mainly aimed to be my personal reference as a learning proccess for new things I found interesting which might be useful to document from my own understanding.
-But I feel that's so exciting if I can show my thoughts or anything else to the world which might be useful to others.
-My life purpose is being useful to others, like many people want.
-Writing blogs and create a computer program is one of good options that I choose to do that 😇.
+I made this blog mainly aimed to be my personal reference as a learning proccess for new things I found interesting which might be useful to document from my own understanding.
+It feels so exciting if I can show my thoughts or anything else with this blog site that might be useful to others.

 ### What I'm doing now

 -   Enjoying life, exactly
 -   Go to college
 -   Learn to be more productive
--   Learn Golang, Reactjs, NGINX
+-   Learn Golang, Backend development, I want to be expert on it

 ### Random Facts